aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autonumberedbulletvalue/_index.md

 ```

-the starting number of the bullet.
+Gets the starting number of the bullet.

 **Returns:**
 int